renovatebot/renovate/docs/usage/docker.md

 RUN ...
 ```

-In the `renovate.json` you can instruct Renovate to use a secret as the token to use when connecting the specified docker registry:
+In your `renovate.json` file, tell Renovate which secret to use as the token when connecting to the specified Docker registry:

 ```js
 {